Part 1: The Injury and the Denial – “I’ll Be Fine, Right?”

 • “A good night’s sleep and I’ll be back to normal.”

-That’s the mind trying to protect you from disruption—because acknowledging an injury means acknowledging limitation, change, maybe even fear.
-And if you’re like me, that’s not an easy thing to face.
+That’s the mind trying to protect you from disruption.
+Because acknowledging an injury means acknowledging limitation, change, and sometimes fear.

 Injury and Identity